swaptacular/swpt_accounts/protocol.rst

    Along with ``debtor_id``, identifies the account.

 creation_date : date
    The date on which the account was created.
-Until an account is removed from the server's database, its ``creation_date`` MUST NOT be changed. [#creation-date]_
+Until the account is removed from the server's database, its ``creation_date`` MUST NOT be changed. [#creation-date]_